 Requirements for the Minor in Sociology

-Seven courses including Sociology 131, 215, and 271; four electives, at least two at the 300 level or above.
+Seven courses including Sociology 131, 215, and 271; four electives, at least one at the 300 level or above.
 One course in another social science at the 200 level or above may be substituted for a 200-level elective.
 Electives may include an independent study (Sociology 491 or 492) for at least three credits.

 Note: Sociology 271 fulfills the quantitative reasoning (Q) requirement.